-Law Students for Economic Justice (LawSEJ) provides a community and voice for progressive and radical law students and focuses on organizing within the NYU School of Law environment.
-Primarily we:
+Law Students for Economic Justice (LSEJ) provides a community and voice for progressive law students and focuses on organizing within the NYU School of Law environment.

 - Engage law students in direct service work, policy research, and advocacy to help low- and moderate-income people escape from the oppressive force of debt.